flatironinstitute/spikeforest_old/docs/index.md

         optional=True, default=0.15, description='Use None for no automated curation')

     def run(self):
-        import spikeextractors as se
+        from spikeforest import spikeextractors as se
-        import spiketoolkit as st
+        from spikeforest import spiketookit as st
         import ml_ms4alg

         print('MountainSort4......')